AVSimulation/SCANeR-Quick-Starts/Pages/HT_ADAS/SAMPLE_ADAS_AEB.md

 3. Start the simulation.

-   *Set the default AEB trigger distance.
+   *Set the default AEB trigger distance.*
-   At the said distance to collision*

    > This is an interactive variable set in the MICE script.

-4. *The Ego vehicle drives itself thanks to a Virtual Driver.*
+   *The Ego vehicle drives itself thanks to a Virtual Driver.*

    *When Ego reaches the trigger object (in red), the pedestrian starts crossing the road.*